garyg1/blender-so101-controller/README.md

 https://github.com/user-attachments/assets/23aaf50b-51aa-495b-b908-11ef2129ca8d

 This is a very simple proof of concept human/computer interface.

-It lets you use the SO-101 robotic arm (leader) as a camera controller for Blender.
+It uses the SO-101 robotic arm (leader) as a camera controller for Blender.

 It is an AI generated, human debugged script.
 (Geometry still challenges AI code generation.)
 This document and the install files are human authored.